Garage Door Spring Repair

 Is It Time for a Garage Door Spring Repair?

 Even if it isn’t time for a garage door spring repair, it may be time for a garage door spring re-balancing.
 Springs will usually need to re-balanced within the first two years of being installed.
 If the weather is cold, you will need to re-balance them sooner.
 Some big garage door repair companies will generally consider a spring that is in need of re-balancing as “failing.”
 Here at Prestige Door, we know better.
 Sometimes a spring in need of a bit more tension is not necessarily failing.

 There are two tests that can be used to determine if your springs are okay and your garage door is in balance.
-First, the door should stay in the upright position when released from the opener.
+First, the door should stay in an upright position when released from the opener.
 A little bit of movement is normal.
 Too much and the springs may need to be replaced.
-You can also try putting the door in mid-level position.
+You can also try putting the door in a mid-level position.
 When in that position, the door should rest.
 It should not move up or down supported only on the strength of the springs.

 The garage door needs to have a natural resting point above the line made by the track.
 If there are loose cables on the drum, the garage door could fall off the track.
 Still, you need not do a bunch of tests.
 There is one sure-fire way to tell if your garage door springs need repair: you have a heavy garage door and your springs are more than 4 years old.

 Springs don’t lift your garage door in a vacuum.
 They do it with the help of other components.
 From the drums to the cables, rollers, tracks, and even your hinges – it all plays a part in the safe and effective functioning of your garage door.
 And the springs play a vital role in this process.
 When they fail, you may face additional damage to other components.